pump-io/pump.io/README.md

   an optional 'title' and 'description' object.
 Most people don't need this.
 Default is an empty list.
 * *sockjs* Use [SockJS-node](https://github.com/sockjs/sockjs-node) to provide a realtime connection.
 Defaults to `true`.
+* *cleanupSession* Time interval to clean up sessions (in ms).
+These are staggered a bit if you have more than one child process running, to spread them out a bit.
+Defaults to 1200000, or 20 minutes.
+* *cleanupNonce* Time interval to clean up OAuth nonces (in ms).
+Staggered.
+  Defaults to 1200000, or 20 minutes.

 ### Web server proxy